Checorzo/Checorzo/README.md

 ![Image cover](./assets/github_cover1.png)
-- 👋 Hi, I’m @SergioCorzo
+- 👋 Hi, I’m **Sergio Hernandez Corzo**
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript, and react.js, and next.js.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+   - mail: shndzcorzo@gmail.com
+   - website www.shercor.com/Portfolio

 <!---
 SergioCorzo/SergioCorzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.